t5mat/night/README.md

 If you press and hold `Space`, and then press `Mouse1`, write automation will be toggled for all selected tracks.
 When you release `Space`, write automation will be toggled again and the transport will stop.

 This can be used to quickly show automation lanes for parameters (with "reveal on write" activated) - hold `Space`, move a knob, release `Space` and press `Ctrl+z` to undo the automation change.
 The automation lane will stay revealed.
-By default, unlike in Ableton or FL Studio for example, in Cubase there's not always a quick way to show an automation lane for the last tweaked parameter.
+By default, unlike in Ableton or FL Studio for example, in Cubase there isn't always a quick way to show an automation lane for the last tweaked parameter.

 This hotkey can also be used to quickly record automation - move your cursor somewhere, hold `Space` and tweak your parameters as the transport is playing.